 Best Center Parcs For Service

-If customer service matters to you then I would recommend Woburn, we had a birthday during our stay and even the cleaning staff remembered this and left a note on our chalkboard along with a Birthday badge, plus they knew my husband and I loved our coffee machine coffees’ so they brought us extra pods (too many too use in fact!!).
+If customer service matters to you, then I would recommend Woburn, we had a birthday during our stay and even the cleaning staff remembered this and left a note on our chalkboard along with a Birthday badge, plus they knew my husband and I loved our coffee machine coffees’ so they brought us extra pods (too many too use in fact!!).
 In the bars and restaurants, the staff were reasonable in all resorts, though expect service levels to drop massively at peak times, we had to chase people for our puddings and bills in all the resorts.
 Whinfell was a very close second in terms of service which I felt more than made up for the slightly older look of the resort and its facilities.
 At Sherwood, we found that we had issues with the hot tub and they were extremely slow to rectify it, not great when you’re only there for 4 nights!

 On a positive note, I would also add, that the activities staff at all resorts are where Center Parcs truly sets itself apart.
 These intelligent, keen-to-please youngsters, or should I say ‘entertainers’, work tirelessly to beautifully entertain and enchant children (especially the younger ones aged around 4-7).
-As in all situations, there are a few black sheep that fail to meet this high standard, but I’m pleased to say that’s the exception, not the rule.
+As in all situations, a few black sheep fail to meet this high standard, but I’m pleased to say that’s the exception, not the rule.

 Best Center Parcs Spa

 All Center Parcs features an award-winning Aqua Sana Spa, which offers a wide range of treatments for both men and women, delivered by expert therapists.
 Choose between deeply relaxing massages to beautifying manicures and pedicures, skin-perfecting facials and renewing hot stones therapies, plus enjoy all the facilities, including pools, relaxation areas, and saunas.